Last updated July 17th, 2018

 If a trigger would contextually be both detrimental and beneficial, it is considered beneficial.

-A recent example is Duskwatch Recruiter/Krallenhorde Howler.
+An example is Duskwatch Recruiter/Krallenhorde Howler.
 Transforming from night side to day side is usually considered detrimental on werewolves as most werewolves have a night side that is strictly better than the day side.
 But for this card transforming from day side to night side, or from night side to day side, means gaining one beneficial ability but losing another beneficial ability (the digging for creatures on the day side and the cost reduction on the night side).
 Which of these abilities is better is highly dependent on the state of the game, context we don’t take into account, so neither of these triggers are considered detrimental.
 The classic example is Dark Confidant.
 It doesn’t matter whether the controller is at 20 or 2 life.
 Simply asking “Would Dark Confidant be a better or worse card without this triggered ability?” shows that it’s a beneficial trigger.

 Loops that require a specific number of iterations